Gorojima Sweet Potatoes

 Inventory, lb : 0

-Gorojima have a long and slender shape.
-Their skin is mahogany to red in color and encases a creamy white, floury-textured flesh.
-The flavor of Gorojima is sweet with nuances of roasted chestnuts.
-Heating them slowly while cooking will activate amylolytic enzymes, amylases that convert starch into sugar giving the Gorojima its notably sweet flavor.
+Gorojima sweet potatoes have a long and slender shape with tapered ends.
+Its outer skin is mahogany or red and encases a creamy white, floury-textured inner flesh.
+When cooked, Gorojimas are sweet with nuances of roasted chestnuts.

-Gorojima sweet potatoes are available from the late fall to the early spring.
+Gorojima sweet potatoes are available from the late fall to early spring.

-Gorojima sweet potato, also known as Gorojima Kintoki, Gorojima Kidney and Red Kidney are a member of the Convolvulaceae family.
-Gorojima sweet potatoes are part of the Koukei No. 14 breed, a sweet potato brand from Tokushima prefecture.
-In Japan sweet potatoes are classified into two different categories; floury textured and moist, viscous textured.
-Gorojima are a floury type and are considered to be the traditional vegetable of the Kaga-Yasai group.
+Gorojima sweet potatoes, botanically classified as Ipomoea batatas, are part of the Koukei No. 14 breed, a sweet potato brand from Tokushima prefecture.
+They are also known as Gorojima Kintoki, Gorojima kidney, and Red kidney and are a member of the Convolvulaceae family.
+In Japan, sweet potatoes are classified into two different categories; floury textured or moist, viscous textured.
+Gorojima is a floury type and is considered to be the most famous vegetable of the Kaga-Yasai group, which are produce grown through a traditional process.

-Gorojima sweet potatoes are a versatile potato and can be used in both sweet and savory preparations.
-They can be roasted, steamed, baked and even fried.
-Puree cooked Gorojima and use to make soups, ice cream, custards, pastries, croquettes or a filling for pies and tarts.
-The exceptionally sweet flavor and soft texture of cooked Gorojima make it a choice potato for desserts.
-To store keep Gogojima sweet potatoes in a cool, dark and dry place.
+Gorojima sweet potatoes are best suited for cooked applications such as roasting, steaming, baking, and frying.
+Gorojima sweet potatoes can be used in both sweet and savory preparations, and the exceptionally sweet flavor and soft texture of cooked Gorojima make it a choice potato for dessert.
+Gorojima can also be cooked and pureed to make soups, ice cream, custards, pastries, croquettes or a filling for pies and tarts.
+Gorojima sweet potatoes pair well with naan bread, butternut squash, arugula, red onion, garlic, pecorino cheese, Brussel sprouts, kale, hummus, black beans, ricotta cheese, and corn.
+Store Gorojima sweet potatoes in a cool, dark and dry place.
 Refrigeration should be avoided as it can cause potatoes to spoil prematurely.

 Recipes that include Gorojima Sweet Potatoes.
 One is easiest, three is harder.